-The Sonoma County Coast is served by three high schools in three school districts, none of which are on the Coast.
-Students from The Sea Ranch and Stewarts Point attend Point Arena High School in Mendocino County, students from Fort Ross to Jenner attend El Molino High School in Forestville, and South Coast students attend Tomales High School in Marin County.
+The Sonoma County coast is served by three high schools in three school districts, none of which are on the coast.
+Students from Annapolis, The Sea Ranch, and Stewarts Point attend Point Arena High School in Mendocino County; students from Fort Ross through Bodega Bay attend El Molino High School in Forestville, and South Coast students attend Tomales High School in Marin County.

 Impacts of growth on high schools are not as severe as for elementary schools and are harder to estimate.
 Class sizes, schools, and district areas are larger.
 High schools have more flexibility in handling increments of students from specific development areas without adding classrooms or teachers.

-Goal C-PF-4: Provide school facilities adequate to meet the future needs of Sonoma County Coast residents.
+Goal C-PF-4: Provide school facilities adequate to meet the future needs of Sonoma County coast residents.

-Objective C-PF-4.1: Assist school districts in developing more precise estimates of population growth in their attendance areas.
+Objective C-PF-4.1: Accommodate new school sites as needed.